MAW200/GoogleAIApp/WATSONX_SETUP.md

 # IBM Watsonx Orchestrate Integration Setup

-This application now uses IBM Watsonx Orchestrate API to generate knowledge gaps based on connected data sources.
+This application is fully integrated with IBM Watsonx Orchestrate as its primary backend.
+All AI operations (knowledge gap generation, document creation) are handled through Watsonx Orchestrate API using your configured API key and endpoint.

 ## Prerequisites